-Funded loan assets and funded statutory statement of financial position includes certain accounting gross-ups and non-recourse self-funded assets that do not represent a funding requirement of MBL Group.
-A reconciliation between the reported loan assets and the net funded loan assets as at March 31, 2020 is presented in section 4.0 of our 2020 Fiscal Year Management Discussion and Analysis Report.
+Funded loan assets is a non-GAAP financial measure.
+Funded loan assets is determined based on the funded statements of financial position of the MBL Group and not the statutory statement of financial position classification.
+MBL Group's statutory statement of financial position is prepared based on Australian Accounting Standards and includes certain accounting gross-ups and non-recourse self-funded assets that do not represent a funding requirement of the MBL Group.
+A reconciliation between the reported loan assets and the net funded loan assets as at March 31, 2021 is presented in section 4.0 of our 2021 Fiscal Year Management Discussion and Analysis Report.